-For further information visit: http://www.bcc.cuny.edu/Chemistry/ ?page=ChemistryPlacementTest
+For further information visit: www.bcc.cuny.edu/academics/academicdepartments/chemistry-and-chemical-technologydepartment/academic-advising-tutoring-supportservices

 Health Requirements

 Mandated New York State Immunization Requirements: Public Health Law 2165 (Measles Mumps Rubella) All college students born January 1, 1957 and after must show documented proof of immunity to measles, mumps and rubella.
 Acceptable proof of immunity includes: immunization cards from childhood, records from elementary school, high school or college or medical records from your primary care physician or clinic.
 Blood test (titers) for measles, mumps and rubella are also acceptable.
 Students with a medical condition that prohibits immunization are given medical waivers.
 The condition must be documented by the attending physician.
 Students with temporary medical conditions such as pregnancy must have a blood test (titers) to prove immunity.